EGA-archive/LocalEGA/docs/inbox.rst

 upon reboot (as a cache should).

-.. _nss-pam-inbox:
+.. _openssh-inbox:

-NSS+PAM Inbox
+OpenSSH Inbox
 -------------

+We use the OpenSSH SFTP server (version 7.7p1), on a Linux distribution (currently CentOS7).

+Authentication is performed by the Operating System, using the classic plugable mechanism (PAM), and username resolution module (called NSS).

 The user's home directory is created when its credentials are retrieved from CentralEGA.
-Moreover, for each user, we use FUSE mountpoint and ``chroot`` the user into it.
-The FUSE application is in charge of detecting when the file upload is completed and computing its checksum.
-This information is provided to CentralEGA via a :doc:`shovel mechanism on the local message broker <connection>`.
+Moreover, we isolate each user in its respective home directory (i.e. we ``chroot`` the user into it).

+We installed a hook inside the OpenSSH SFTP server to detect when a file is (re)uploaded.
+The hook runs a checksum on the uploaded file and notifies CentralEGA via a :doc:`shovel mechanism on the local message broker <connection>`.

 Configuration
 ^^^^^^^^^^^^^

-The NSS and PAM modules look at ``/etc/ega/auth.conf``.
+The NSS and PAM modules are configured by the file ``/etc/ega/auth.conf``.

 Some configuration parameters can be specified, while others have default values in case they are not specified.
-Some of the parameters must be specified (mostly those for which we can invent a value!).
+Some of the parameters must be specified (mostly those for which we can't invent a value!).

 A sample configuration file can be found on the `LocalEGA-auth repository